Karanmangtani23/Smart-Home-Energy-Monitoring/README.md

 - Ensuring seamless **microservices communication** using **API Gateway**.
 - **Database migrations and seeders** for structured data storage.
 - **Kubernetes service orchestration** for scalability and fault tolerance.
+- **Integrating voice assistants** to fetch and process energy data.
+- **Building an engaging gamification system** for energy conservation.